 If you’ve already put plans in place for a live voting event, then you should be able to easily adapt your existing plan for a digital platform.
 However, if you’re just getting started, you’ll need to consider a few things.

 Make a list of voters

 Create or export a list of all eligible voters.
-Make sure to include their name, email address, along with any other segmentation information such as department or group.
+Make sure to include their name, email address, and any other segmentation information that may be useful, such as department or group.

-Just like they are used by the government to view who is eligible to vote in an election, a well-maintained voter list removes any questions about the authenticity and accuracy of a vote.
-They can also be used to measure the final vote turnout, or how many voters participated in the decision.
+A well-maintained voter list will clearly show you who is eligible to vote and removes any questions about the authenticity and accuracy of a vote.
+They can also be used to measure the final voter turnout or how many voters participated in the decision.